-I am a meditator and have formally studied Shambhala Buddhism for over 13 years.
-Additionally, I am a long-term student of mindfulness and contemplative practices for the body and mind and have been practicing Iyengar yoga for over a decade.
+I am a meditator and have formally studied Shambhala Buddhism for over 18 years.
+Additionally, I am a long-term student of mindfulness and contemplative practices for the body and mind and have been practicing Iyengar yoga for almost 20 years.

 I have had a lifelong interest in the performing arts.
 I studied modern dance, choreography, mime and piano in both New York City and Paris.
 Additionally, I write memoir, poetry and short stories.
 Periodically I perform my stories on stage as part of a storytelling group.
 My understanding of memoir and storytelling has taught me the power of story and of our individual narrative in the psychotherapeutic process.
 By writing down our narrative we often discover humor and light amidst the confusion and pain.
 This cathartic experience provides insight that can lead to acceptance and peace of mind.